joelparkerhenderson/maturity-models/examples/it/it_capability_maturity_framework_by_innovation_value_institute.md

   * IT intensity is actively managed and compared against other key corporate spending categories

-  * Budget is driven by long-term organisztion and business roadmaps
+  * Budget is driven by long-term organization and business roadmaps

 <h2><a name="managing-the-it-capability">Managing the IT Capability</a></h2>